Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs.md

 ## Step 2: Identify what logs are available
 {: #step2}

-1. Use the `bx cf logging status` command to see what logs are available for the last 2 weeks.
+1. Use the `ibmcloud cf logging status` command to see what logs are available for the last 2 weeks.
 Run the following command:

     ```
-    bx cf logging status
+    ibmcloud cf logging status
     ```
     {: codeblock}